Some Facebook users are able to choose a new plane react, which has us scratching our heads; why a plane when we can’t have the rainbow back?

 It doesn’t matter how special or unique you think you are, all guys on dating apps can be categorized into a few distinct groups

 Until recently, white supremacists only had one platform for crowdfunding themselves, but with the apparent MakerSupport shutdown, they’re out of luck

-We know what you might be thinking; there’s no such thing as gay technology.
-Although you are correct, technology has no sexuality, the term refers to tech that is developed by or specifically for the gay and LGBT community.
+We know what you might be thinking: what in the world is gay technology?
+While it’s rather obvious that technology has no sexuality, the term refers to tech that is developed by or for the gay and LGBT community.

-A good example of gay technology is Hornet.
-Hornet is a premier gay social network specifically for gay, bisexual, trans and queer men.
-With more than 25 million users world wide, Hornet is the most widely used gay social network in the world.
-For that reason, it’s an excellent example of gay tech.
+Hornet, a gay social network, is itself a great example of gay technology.
+A premier platform for gay, bisexual, trans and queer men with more than 25 million users worldwide, Hornet is the most widely used gay social network in the world.

 For more information about gay technology, browse our collection of articles about the world of tech and how it intersects with the LGBTQ community, from the latest in smartphone development (a piece of tech most LGBTQ people can’t seem to put down) to scientific breakthroughs